Terminal Graph

 save signal output Save attempt; optional payload is the file path

-open stream input Load a new file by path
+open signal input Load a new file by path

 Image